Q+A: Girls on the Run

 How did Girls on the Run get started?

 Allison: Girls on the Run started twenty years ago in Charlotte, North Carolina and the concept was: ‘How do we inspire and support girls to believe that they can do anything?’
 The founder had spent a lot of her life not feeling that way.
-She wanted to use running, which is something that she loved, as she felt like movement, walking, running or doing some kind of combination, is something that can be made accessible to a lot of people.
+She wanted to use running, which is something that she loved, as she felt like movement, walking, running, or doing some kind of combination, is something that can be made accessible to a lot of people.
 We have girls in our program with all kinds of abilities, which is why it’s such a great platform to teach these young girls life skills.
 Especially that, as a girl and as a person, you can achieve anything you want to.

-So, it blossomed from there – a few years later she got a mention in Runners World and was nominated (by her mom, actually!) for awards all over the world.
-People started to hear this name ‘Girls on the Run’, and wanted it in their community.
+So, it blossomed from there— a few years later she got a mention in Runners World and was nominated (by her mom, actually!) for awards all over the world.
+People started to hear this name ‘Girls on the Run,’ and wanted it in their community.
 Then, we started here in New York City in 2006 and by 2012 we’d expanded, with programs in four of the five boroughs.
 Here we are ten and a half years later!

 Can you tell us a bit about the programs you offer?

-Allison: Our program is through 3rd-5th grade and 6th-8th grade for girls across New York City.
+Allison: Our program is for 3rd-5th grade and 6th-8th grade for girls across New York City.
 All three of us here have gone and visited, supported and coached at sites.
-We’re mostly in schools across the city, but we also work with the Department of Homeless Services within New York City and we offer the program in partnership with family homeless shelters too.
+We’re mostly in schools across the city, but we also work with the Department of Homeless Services within New York City, and we offer the program in partnership with family homeless shelters too.
 We often go to where girls are actually living in their temporary housing.
 We also rent community sites where we work with the community to house the program there, and so girls from any school can participate.